joestubbs/coe379l-fa25/docs/unit02/knn.rst

 where :math:`m(d)` is the (numeric) model learned and applied to the data point :math:`d`.

-For each classifier, sklearn has implemented a *default* threshold, which is typically 0.5.
+For each classifier, sklearn has implemented a *default* threshold, which is typically 0 for functions centered at the origin, or 0.5 for functions defined on the unit interval (:math:`[0, 1]`).
 This default threshold is what is used in calls to ``predict()``.
 But there is another function available on the model, the ``predict_proba()`` function.
 This function returns the raw numeric values output by the model as an array, 1 value for each possible (target) class label.